 Learn everything you need to know about how to apply for financial aid.

 Make applying for financial aid simple by following the steps below.
 Your Free Application for Federal Student Aid (FAFSA) is your application for federal grants and loans, and if you are a Pennsylvania resident, it also doubles as your application for state grants offered by the Pennsylvania Higher Education Assistance Agency.
 Because the FAFSA is free, you should never pay to have it processed.
-Use the link in step 1 to access FAFSA’s official website.
+Use the link in step 1 below to access FAFSA’s official website.

 Starting the financial aid process begins with completing a Free Application for Federal Student Aid (FAFSA).
 The FAFSA must be completed for each year in which you would like to receive financial aid.